davestewart/alias-hq/README.md

 ### Auto-generation

-New in 3.1, you can automatically generate the config using the [Alias CLI](#alias-cli):
+New in 3.1, you can automatically generate the config using the [Alias CLI](#cli):

 ![alias cli](./docs/cli.png)

+In the terminal:

-From your project root:
+- From your project root, type and run `alias-hq`

-- Run `node ./node_modules/alias-hq/cli` in the terminal
 - Choose "Make paths JSON"
 - Choose the prompts that suit you
-- Drag in folders from Finder / Explorer
+- Drag in folders from Finder / Explorer (or manually type relative paths, separating with spaces)
 - Copy the resulting JSON to the config file

+See the [CLI](#cli) section for more info / troubleshooting.

 ## Usage